-Last week, Andrew Bondarenko, a photographer, told me about a 6-month road trip he’ll embark upon at the end of June in order to raise awareness about plastic pollution.
+Last week, Andrew Bondarenko, a photographer, told me about a 6-month road trip he’ll embark upon in September 2017 in order to raise awareness about plastic pollution.
 An avid hiker and backpacker, Andrew hopes to travel to the most popular trails, forests, lakes, national parks, national monuments, mountains and beaches in the US—and take pics of the plastic pollution he finds there.
 His nature photos are fantastic.
 Check out his Instagram account.

 Before Andrew leaves, he needs to raise money for his trip.
 You can watch his GoFundMe campaign video below and learn about the campaign here.
 The imagery in the video ranges from stunning to heartbreaking.
 I found parts difficult to watch as I’m sure you will too.

 Many people, unaware of the problem of plastic pollution, will watch this video or see Andrew’s Instagram pictures of garbage-strewn iconic landscapes and want to cut plastic immediately.
 But where to start?